spectrocloud/librarium/content/docs/06-integrations/00-byoos.md

 # Prerequisites

-To use the Non-Edge BYOOS pack, you must have the following:
+To use the non-Edge BYOOS pack, you must have the following:
 <br />
 - Access to a Non-Edge repository that contains the generic-byoi pack